Cincinnati, Missouri

 Cincinnati is an unincorporated community in Ralls County, in the U.S. state of Missouri.
+The community is on the Salt River approximately 3.5 miles downstream from the Mark Twain Lake dam.

 History

 A post office called Cincinnati was established in 1835, and remained in operation until 1907.
 The community was named after Cincinnati, Ohio, the native home of a first settler.